csci430-os/assg04/README.md

 In this assignment you will be implementing some pieces of a memory paging system simulator framework, and you will be implementing a Clock page replacement algorithm.
-The simulator will allow you to take a stream of page references, like we have done by had in our written assignments and in class, and simulate a physical memory of some number of frames, where placement and replacement decisions are made and the content of the physical memory frames will change in response to the stream of page references being simulated.
+The simulator will allow you to take a stream of page references, like we have done by hand in our written assignments and in class.
+The simulator will simulate a physical memory of some number of fixed size frames (e.g. a paging system), where placement and replacement decisions are made and the content of the physical memory frames will change in response to the stream of page references being simulated.

 **Questions**